How Can I Prevent Compromise?

-- Use Appropriate File Permissions - Manage your hosted file permissions to ensure that publicly facing files have read and write, but not execute permissions.
+- Use Appropriate File Permissions - Manage your hosted file permissions to ensure that public-facing files have read and write but not execute permissions.
 On a Linux account, always avoid 777 permissions.
 Files should be set to 755 and folders 644.
 This can be done within your File Manager.

 - Source Responsibly - Applications and software that are used on your website should come from licensed developers that review and release application updates regularly.

-- Use a Malware Scanner - Use a malware scanner that can automatically detect and remove malware such as the one found in the SiteLock Fix and Prevent plans.
+- Use a Malware Scanner - Use a malware scanner that can automatically detect and remove malware such as the one found in the SiteLock Essentials and Prevent plans.

 Many users log into their email more frequently than any of their other services, putting it at increased risk.
 Below are some suggestions for keeping your email secure:

 - Update Your Email Client - Many users use an email client such as Mozilla Thunderbird or Outlook to connect to their email accounts.
 Always ensure your email clients are up to date with the latest security updates.

 - Connect Using SSL - When connecting to your email account using an email client or mobile device, always connect using SSL.
 This will ensure that your information is encrypted and protected from attackers sniffing for data on open WiFi networks.

 - Please see the following support article on how to do this: POP3 or IMAP with SSL.

 - Be Wary of Attachments - When accessing your email accounts, never open unexpected attachments even from trusted contacts.
 It is also recommended that you scan all attachments with an up to date anti-virus software.
 This will ensure that checking your email doesn’t result in viruses on your local machine.